Why a trip to Blackpool's Spitfire Visitor Centre was perfect for Mary Stuttard's 100th birthday

 Later Mary worked in the tailoring section until the end of the conflict.

-So when the visitor centre held an open day this month, just one day after Mary’s birthday, her daughter Julie Evans had just the right surprise lined up.
+So when the visitor centre held an open day this month, just one day after Mary’s birthday, daughter Julie had just the right surprise lined up.

 The centre is based at Hangar 42, on the Blackpool Airport site off Squires Gate Lane, and features five replica aircraft, a full-size Spitfire flight simulator, a rare collection of wartime vehicles and many other items.